-- 7.2.1.
-The Legal and Governance implications arising from the decision as to begin the statutory process for a school organisational change of this nature will be limited in scope.
-Implications will relate solely to ensuring that any initial period of consultation on this matter be conducted in full compliance with the relevant legislation and guidance that govern the proposed amalgamations of schools. - 7.2.2.
-The statutory process that will be followed by NNC in relation to this proposal has been reviewed by the Council's legal advisers and complies with all relevant DfE guidance on the subject and legislation that prescribes how school organisational changes of this nature must be enacted.
-The statutory process is defined in section 7.5.2 of this report. - 7.2.3.
-Both schools are "community schools", their employees are direct employees of NNC.
+- 7.2.1 Legal implications relate solely to ensuring that any initial period of consultation on this matter is conducted in full compliance with the relevant legislation and guidance that govern the proposed amalgamations of schools.
+The relevant legislation is Education and Inspections Act 2006 (legislation.gov.uk) .
+The relevant the Guidance is Opening and closing maintained schools (publishing.service.gov.uk) and Making significant changes ('prescribed alterations') to maintained schools (publishing.service.gov.uk) - 7.2.2 The statutory process that will be followed by the Council in relation to this proposal complies with all relevant DfE guidance on the subject and legislation that prescribes how school organisational changes of this nature must be enacted.
+The statutory process is defined in section 7.5.2 of this report. - 7.2.3 Both schools are "community schools" and their employees are direct employees of the Council.
 Accordingly, there is no change of employer arising from any potential amalgamation and the Council's internal HR policies will apply to the process of dealing with any specific job changes which arise from the alteration.